Donn Arden: Career

-Arden studied dancing with Robert Alton, who later became a Broadway director.
 Arden decided he was better suited to organize and direct dance shows rather than perform in them.
 Arden got his first break in Cleveland, where he staged floor shows in clubs operated by racketeer Moe Dalitz.
-"My success was due to…I hate to use the word 'mafia'," Arden once said.
+"My success was due to...I hate to use the word 'mafia'," Arden once said.
 "Moe was a great guy to work for.
 He believed in spending money."